thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 This solution eliminates race conditions between component mounting and API initialization and provides a consistent loading UX across all hierarchy levels.

+---

+## 11. Implementation Pitfalls & Best Practices

+### 11.1.
+ApiClient: Handling the Response Body

+**Problem:** A `Response` body from a `fetch` call is a stream and can only be read **once**.
+Attempting to read it multiple times (e.g., by logging the full `response` object and then calling `await response.json()`) will result in a `Body is unusable: Body has already been read` error.

+**Best Practice:** Always read the body exactly once and reuse the result.
+The most robust method is:

+1. Always read the body as text using `const responseText = await response.text()`.
+2. If needed, log the `responseText`.
+3. Use `JSON.parse(responseText)` inside a `try...catch` block to get the JSON object.

+This not only prevents the error but also provides the raw server output for better debugging in case of invalid JSON.

+---

 # TODOS
-* Create routes/api/categories[id]
+* ~~`Create routes/api/categories[id]`~~ **DONE**
-* Check if error handling in pages is correct, does not swallor or incorrectly rethrow wrong errors or hide server errrors.
+* Check if error handling in pages is correct, does not swallow or incorrectly rethrow wrong errors or hide server errors.
-* Check if API typing is consistent on server and client and if the types in lib/api/* are used correctly.
+* Check if API typing is consistent on server and client and if the types in `lib/api/*` are used correctly.